ModelEngineering/SBMLLint/docs/components.md

 Below, we describe each component.

+- Moiety.
+A chemical group within a molecule.

+- MoietyStoichiometry.
+A Moiety with a count of its occurrence.

 - Molecule.
 A representation for a chemical structure.
 A molecule has a name that uniquely identifies the object.

+- MoleculeStoichiometry.
+A Molecule with its count of occurrence within a collection.

 - Reaction.
 A representation of the transformation of a set of molecules (reactants) into another set of molecules (products).
 A reaction is uniquely identified by an identifier (a string representation